mattmakai/fullstackpython.com/source/content/pages/04-web-development/02-django.markdown

 ## Why is Django a good web framework choice?
 The Django project's stability, performance and community have grown tremendously over the past decade since the framework's creation.
-Detailed tutorials and best practices are readily available on the web and in books.
+Detailed tutorials and good practices are readily available on the web and in books.
 The framework continues to add significant new functionality such as [database migrations](https://docs.djangoproject.com/en/dev/topics/migrations/) with each release.